Understanding Domestic Partnerships: Your Guide to Rights, Responsibilities, and Alternatives to Marriage

 Need Help Navigating Domestic Partnership Laws?
 We're Here for You as a Couple

 Understanding the legal side of domestic partnerships can feel complicated.
 If you and your partner are thinking about entering into a domestic partnership, need help creating a Domestic Partnership Agreement that protects both of you, or have questions about what happens if you decide to end your partnership, the experienced Family Law Attorneys at Sunshine, Isaacson & Hecht LLP are here to guide you.
-We understand the unique needs of couples and families and can provide you with clear, straightforward advice.
+Serving clients across New York and Connecticut, we understand the unique needs of couples and families and can provide you with clear, straightforward advice tailored to your state’s laws.
 Contact us today for a confidential consultation to discuss your specific situation and ensure your rights as a couple are protected.

 FAQ